Skip to main content

 People tend to be more vulnerable to scams during times of financial hardship – such as the current cost-of-living crisis – as a lucrative investment has heightened appeal and can cloud people’s judgement.

-Fraudsters are offering consumers a ‘Fixed Rate Bond with a guaranteed return,’ and promising them a too-good-to-be-true interest rate, which is considerably higher than the market average.
-Fraudsters are supporting this scam via the use of a falsified brochure, containing stolen company logos and information.
+Fraudsters continue to offer consumers investments promising them too-good-to-be-true performance, being considerably higher than the market average.
+Fraudsters support these scams with use of falsified brochures containing stolen company logos and information.

 Here are five key tips to protect yourself from investment scams: